Julia-Tempering/Pigeons.jl/docs/src/distributed.md

 println("Single-threaded: $(last(result))")
 ```

-Unless only one thread is used, the two results will be different with
+Unless only one thread is used, the result of the above parallel loop versus serial loop will be different with
 high probability.

 To work around this, we associate one random number generator to each PT chain instead
-of one per thread.
+of one generator per thread.

 To do so, we use the
 [SplittableRandoms.jl library](https://github.com/UBC-Stat-ML/SplittableRandoms.jl) which allows